 Plants in a garden are not static they wax and wane over seasons and years.
 Garden plants will need looking after.
 A garden full of plants is an extension to a life full of children, friends, pets and family, requiring nurture, kindness and attention to perform to their brilliant best.

-Engaging a landscape or garden designer is no different to engaging an architect or interior designer.
+Engaging a landscape or garden designer is no different from engaging an architect or interior designer.
 Not knowing where to start inhibits the ability to visualise the end result.
-Garden designers assist clients in formulating and developing ideas to compliment those for their home.
+Garden designers assist clients in formulating and developing ideas to complement those for their home.

 When working alongside specialists as part of a holistic team the creative exchange between each develops a better understanding of each profession.

 Establishing the requirements, budget and timescale are cornerstones for designing a garden or landscape, to be agreed before commencement.
 The process from inception to completion can then be undertaken more easily.

 Considering the garden when moving or building a new home is important.

 Crowe garden design regularly exhibits show gardens either as a sole garden designer or in association with other garden designers.
 Exhibiting a show garden is a privilege but brings with it a responsibility.